 A double-blind, placebo-controlled study examined the effects of Boswellia serrata on patients with osteoarthritis of the knee.
 Those who received the supplement daily for three months reported significant pain relief, some in as little as one week.
 They also experienced improvements in function and stiffness and had markedly lower levels of an enzyme that breaks down cartilage.

 Boswellia extracts are safe and well tolerated.
-To ensure potency, go with a supplement standardized for 65 percent boswellic acids and use as directed.
+To ensure potency, go with a standardized supplement and use as directed.

 Now it’s your turn: What are your traditional holiday favorites?